 Not only by preaching the Gospel is it that "faith comes . . . through the Word of Christ," but, as St. Paul just mentioned, that word may also be joined to the element of water to make Holy Baptism an efficacious washing.
 This means that when the Word is combined with an earthly element, according to our Lord's institution, the Word may be received not only aurally but visibly.
 Hence, the Church has historically called her Sacraments the "Visible Word."
-And it is only by this Word of God that the Sacraments have any efficacy at all.
-But because the Word is there, they are not only instruments of grace but also provide the very faith required to receive that grace.
-As Augustine of Hippo once formulated, this is the universally accepted definition of a Sacrament: an outward sign of an inward grace, that has been instituted by Jesus Christ.
-Therefore, the Sacraments are not only the Real Presence of our Lord Jesus Christ hidden behind visible elements, but also tangible conduits of His grace.
+For it is only by this Word of God that the Sacraments have any efficacy at all.
+But because the Word is there, they are not only instruments of grace but may also provide the very faith required to receive that grace.